On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Introduction

-Yushkevich \cite{Yushkevich:1988} is among the first, which defines rigorously a gradual-impulse control problem of CTMDPs admitting multiple simultaneous impulses.
-The idea is to enlarge the time $t\in[0,\infty)$ to $(n,t)$ with the first coordinate, roughly speaking, counting the number of impulses applied at the time $t$.
-Consequently, several concepts about stochastic processes were extended.
-Another way of mitigating the construction problem arising from multiple simultaneous impulses is to merge the sequence of impulses applied at the single time moment and the post-impulse states as a single ``state'', which will be called intervention.
-After that, the gradual-impulse control problem can be described using the standard theory of marked point processes.
-This idea is successfully applied in Dufour and Piunovskiy \cite{DufourPiunovskiy:2016} and its extention \cite{DufourHoriguchiPiunovskiy:2016}.
+Another way of constructing rigorously a gradual-impulse control problem of CTMDPs admitting multiple simultaneous impulses comes from \cite{Yushkevich:1988}.
+The idea is to keep the original state space, but to enlarge the time $t\in[0,\infty)$ to $(n,t)$ with the first coordinate, roughly speaking, counting the number of impulses applied at the time $t$.
+Consequently, several concepts about stochastic processes needed be extended.

-In the present work, we follow the construction of Dufour and Piunovskiy \cite{DufourPiunovskiy:2016} with slightly more general control policies.
-Compared to the previous literature on impulse or gradual-impulse control problems of CTMDPs or PDPs, to the best of our knowledge, we consider the most general setup: the policy allows to make relaxed gradual controls and randomized impulsive controls with randomized consequences, multiple simultaneous impulses are allowed, and accumulation of jumps of the process is not excluded.
+In the present work, we follow the construction of \cite{DufourPiunovskiy:2016} but with more general control policies.
+Compared to the previous literature on impulse or gradual-impulse control problems of CTMDPs, to the best of our knowledge, we consider the most general setup: the policy allows to make relaxed gradual controls and randomized impulsive controls with randomized consequences, multiple simultaneous impulses are allowed, and accumulation of jumps of the process is not excluded.
 Another difference is that we consider the gradual-impulse control problem of CTMDPs with the system performance measure being the expectation of the exponential utility of the total cost to be minimized.
-Problems with this performance measure are also called with multiplicative cost or risk-sensitive, as compared to the linear utility case, which is called risk-neutral.
-One of the pioneering works on risk-sensitive control appeared in 1970s, see \cite{Howard:1972}, where the justification of use of the term ``risk-sensitive'' was provided, and there have been reviving interest in it in the recent two decades.
-For DTMDP problems, see e.g., \cite{Cavazos:2000,Cavazos:2000b,Di Masi:1999,Jaskiewicz:2008,Patek:2001} and \cite{BauerleRieder:2014,Haskell:2015}: the latter references consider a more general utility function.
 For risk-sensitive CTMDPs with gradual control only, see e.g., \cite{Ghosh:2014,XinGuo:2018,Kumar:2013,Piunovski:1985,Wei:2016,Zhang:2017}.
 In close relation to the present paper, the risk-sensitive optimal stopping problem of a continuous-time Markov chain was recently considered in \cite{BauerlePopp:2018}, which is a special impulse control problem but with a more general utility function.
-We seem not to be aware of other existing works on risk-sensitive control of CTMDPs with both gradual and impulse actions.
+There seems to be limited literature on risk-sensitive control of CTMDPs with both gradual and impulse actions.